HTTPArchive/almanac.httparchive.org/src/content/en/2022/javascript.md

   )
 }}

-According to [Lighthouse](https://almanac.httparchive.org/en/2021/methodology#lighthouse), the median mobile page loads 162 KB of unused JavaScript.
+According to [Lighthouse](../methodology#lighthouse), the median mobile page loads 162 KB of unused JavaScript.
 At the 90th percentile, 604 KB of JavaScript are unused.
 This is a slight uptick from last year, where the median and 90th percentile of unused JavaScript was 155 KB and 598 KB, respectively.
-All of this represents a _very_ large amount of unused JavaScript, especially when you consider that this analysis tracks the _transfer size_ of JavaScript resources which, if compressed, means that the decompressed portion of used JavaScript may be a lot larger than the graph suggests.
+All of this represents a _very_ large amount of unused JavaScript, especially when you consider that this analysis tracks the _transfer size_ of JavaScript resources which, if compressed, means that the decompressed portion of used JavaScript may be a lot larger than the chart suggests.

-When contrasted with the total number of bytes loaded for mobile pages at the median, unused JavaScript accounts for 35.1% of all loaded scripts.
-This is down slightly from last year's figure of 36.2%, but is still a significantly large chunk of bytes loaded that go unused.
-This suggests that many pages are loading scripts that may not be used on the current page, or are triggered by interactions later on in the page lifecycle, and may benefit from [dynamic `import()](#heading=h.iuwaswfmp5kv)` to reduce startup costs.
+When contrasted with the total number of bytes loaded for mobile pages at the median, unused JavaScript accounts for 35% of all loaded scripts.
+This is down slightly from last year's figure of 36%, but is still a significantly large chunk of bytes loaded that go unused.
+This suggests that many pages are loading scripts that may not be used on the current page, or are triggered by interactions later on in the page lifecycle, and may benefit from [dynamic `import()`](#dynamic-import) to reduce startup costs.

 ## JavaScript requests per page